-• 9 in 10 LGBTQ students in Maine heard homophobic remarks at school regularly.
+The vast majority LGBTQ students in Maine regularly heard homophobic remarks at school.